Find Grad Schools

 273 Yearly Graduations

 American College of Education comes in at #2 on our list of the most popular colleges offering master's degrees in instructional media.
 Each year, around 8,100 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,160 per year, while in-state graduate students, on average, pay $5,640 per year.
 During the most recent year for which we have data, 273 people received their master's degree in instructional media from American College of Education.
-Of these students, 73% were women and 16% were members of underrepresented racial-ethnic groups.
-Those who complete their master's degree in instructional media at American College of Education make a median salary of 62,560.
+Around 15% of these students were from an underrepresented racial-ethnic group, and 70% were women.

 #3